 When actual jury duty service interferes with the work assignment of a bargaining unit faculty member, they shall be entitled to leave with pay for the time away from work required by jury service and may keep any monies paid by the court for the service.
-Upon receipt of a summons to jury duty, a bargaining unit faculty member will inform their immediate supervisor of the date(s) for which the bargaining unit faculty member has been summoned to jury duty and will provide the supervisor with a copy of the summons.
+Upon receipt of a summons to jury duty, a bargaining unit faculty member will inform their immediate supervisor of the date(s) for which the bargaining unit faculty member has been summoned to jury duty and will

-Article 35.
-Jury Duty

-Section 1.
+8 provide the supervisor with a copy of the summons.

+1 2 ARTICLE 36.
+PROFESSIONAL DEVELOPMENT 3 4 5 6 7 Section 1.
 The University recognizes the importance of encouraging and supporting bargaining unit faculty members in professional development activities that enhance university instruction; scholarship, research and creative activities; and service that further the university's academic mission.

-Section 2.
-Every unit will have a policy setting forth the procedures and criteria for applying for and/or distributing available professional development funds using the process sated in Article 4.

-Section 3.
+Bargaining unit faculty members will have access to an accounting of their resources 8 9 10 Section 2.
 Professional Development Funds.
-University funding support for professional development activities includes the following:

-a.
-Unit-level funding for professional development activities, which is awarded in connection with unit-level policies;

-b.
-Designated funds for bargaining unit faculty members in appropriate classifications, categories, and ranks, such as Academic Support Accounts (ASA) or Professional Development Accounts (PDA), etc.;

-c.
-Other professional development funds made available for supporting professional development (i.e. Article 28);

-d.
-For purposes of this Article, "professional development funds" does not include external grants or awards which have restrictions on use, or endowment funds which have restrictions on use.
+University funding support for professional development activities includes the following: 11 12 13 14 a.
+Unit-level funding for professional development activities, which is awarded in connection with unit-level policies; 15 16 17 b.
+Designated funds for bargaining unit faculty members in appropriate classifications, categories, and ranks, such as Academic Support Accounts (ASA) or Professional Development Accounts (PDA), etc.; 18 19 20 21 c.
+Other professional development funds made available for supporting professional development (i.e. Article 28); 22 23 24 d.
+For purposes of this Article, "professional development funds" does not include funds that have restrictions on use (e.g., external grants or awards, endowment funds).
+25 Section 3.

-Section 4.
 Use of Professional Development Funds.
-The use of professional development funds must comply with all university, school or college, and department or unit policies and guidelines, in addition to applicable laws, regulations, and other funding restrictions.
+The use of professional development 26 funds must comply with all university, school or college, and department or unit policies and 27 guidelines, in addition to applicable laws, regulations, and other funding restrictions.
+When a 28 bargaining unit faculty member is on an approved sabbatical leave, they may utilize professional 29 development funds in order to maintain necessary activity on active projects.
+Use of professional development funds while on approved loove other than subhatical will be considered on a case 30 31 development funds while on approved leave other than sabbatical will be considered on a case- by-case basis by the relevant Dean's Office (or equivalent), in consultation with the bargaining 32 unit faculty member, to honor the scope and purpose of the leave.
+33 and faculty member, to nonor the scope and purpose of the leave.
+34 Section 5.

-Section 5.
 Ownership.
-All professional development funds along with any materials and equipment purchased with professional development funds are the property of the University and do not become the property of the individual faculty member.
-When a bargaining unit faculty member resigns, is laid off, or is terminated, they forfeit any remaining professional development funds to the University.
-Electronic devices purchased with professional development funds may be subject to periodic return to the appropriate administrative unit to maintain inventory and update software.
+All professional development funds along with any materials and 35 equipment purchased with professional development funds are the property of the University 36 and do not become the property of the individual faculty member.
+When a bargaining unit 37 faculty member separates from the University, they forfeit any remaining professional 38 development funds to the University.
+Electronic devices purchased with professional 39 development funds may be subject to periodic return to the appropriate administrative unit to 40 maintain inventory and update software.
+41 42 Section 6 Additional Limitations Academic Support Accounts are not available to sugment 42 43 Section 6.

-Section 6.
 Additional Limitations.
-Academic Support Accounts are not available to augment salaries, including compensation in the summer or expenses that would be considered in support of typical departmental operations.
-The use of professional development funds, including ASA funds, by funding-contingent bargaining unit faculty members must comply with the terms and conditions of their sponsored project and all federal and state laws and regulations.
+Academic Support Accounts are not available to augment salaries, including compensation in the summer or expenses that would be considered in support 43 44 of typical departmental operations.
+The use of professional development funds, including ASA 45 funds, by funding-contingent bargaining unit faculty members must comply with the terms and 46 conditions of their sponsored project and all federal and state laws and regulations.

+ARTICLE 37.
+ETHICS AND PROFESSIONAL RESPONSIBILITY